Rabbits graze a wide range of plants and can kill young trees, shrubs and herbaceous plants.

 What are rabbits?

-Rabbits can cause considerable damage in the garden.
-They feed on a very wide range of ornamental plants, fruits and vegetables.
+Rabbits can feed on a very wide range of ornamental plants, fruits and vegetables.
 New plantings and soft growth in spring may be eaten, even on plants that are listed as less-susceptible.

 Rabbits do most of their feeding between dusk and dawn but can also be active during the day.